Sunset at the beach, Løkken

 Who am I?

 I was born and grew up in Bangalore, a city in the southern part of India, known for its gardens and pleasant weather.
 I studied both my Bachelors and Masters degree in the Indian Institute of Science, Bangalore.
 While my major in both these degrees was physics, I did projects in a wide range of subjects such as theoretical ecology & evolution, computational biophysics, experimental condensed matter physics and molecular biology.
 Throughout my bachelors and masters study, my interests refined and narrowed until I landed upon the field of theoretical ecology and evolution, which was the subject of my Masters thesis.
-I love being outside and playing sports like ultimate frisbee, basketball and badminton and also cycling and hiking.
-While inside, I enjoy playing video games, listening to and learning music, and reading comics and manga.
+I love being outside and playing sports like ultimate frisbee, cycling, hiking, and bouldering.
+While inside, I enjoy playing video games and listening to and producing music.

 Research interests